-For many, Covid-19 conjures up images of sleepless nights of Netflix binging, baren shelves of toilet paper and routine headaches with the unemployment office––the quintessential lockdown experience.
+For many, Covid-19 conjures up images of sleepless nights of Netflix binging, baren shelves of toilet paper, and routine headaches with the unemployment office––the quintessential lockdown experience.
 For those struggling with addiction and other mental health issues, sheltering in place has been especially hard.

 As the world shut down, those who relied on their work and daily routines were suddenly unemployed and forced to shelter in place.
-To make matters worse, social distancing restrictions forced counseling programs online leaving thousands struggling to maintain their support systems at a time where feelings of isolation, anxiety, and depression were at an all-time high.
+To make matters worse, social distancing restrictions forced counseling programs online leaving thousands struggling to maintain their support systems at a time when feelings of isolation, anxiety, and depression were at an all-time high.

 So, what does the new normal look like for somebody in recovery?

 Last year the conditions of quarantine had caused the rates of relapse to sharply rise.
 For those that relapsed during Covid-19, it is important not to lose heart.
 According to AddictionCenter.com “40% to 60% of people in recovery have at least one relapse before reaching sobriety” (Hudson 2020).